mycelial/mycelial/README.md

 Out of necessity, Edge Machine Learning (ML) moves computing away from the data center to the edges of the network where the data is generated.
-This means your resource-intensive ML applications, must be local applications, to function properly.
+This means your resource-intensive ML applications must be local applications to function properly.

 This raises an important question, which is:

-> "How do you access the important information on your edge devices?".
+> "How do you access the important information on your edge devices?"

 You could spend engineering time trying to synchronize the data on your edge devices with your data center, but this is a hard problem to solve, and you can save yourself a lot of time and effort by using Mycelial to move your data where it needs to go.

 Mycelial offers you an easy solution to your data movement needs.

 ## What is Mycelial?

 Mycelial is an open-source software solution that moves data from sources to destinations.

-For example, consider an edge Machine Learning application that stores its information in a local [SQLite](https://sqlite.org/) database.
+For example, consider an Edge Machine Learning application that stores its information in a local [SQLite](https://sqlite.org/) database.

-So how do you get the information off of your edge device and onto a system where the information can be analyzed?
+So, how do you get the information off of your edge device and onto a system where the information can be analyzed?

 Well, with Mycelial you can declaratively create data pipelines that move your